 Transforming your knowledge into consulting services can help you build deeper relationships with your clients and drive business growth.
 This monetization strategy involves offering tailored solutions or expert advice alongside your product, adding value for clients with specific needs.

 Consulting services align your expertise with clients’ unique challenges, creating a deeper relationship and justifying higher revenue per engagement.
-Examples of good fit include SaaS tools that require custom integrations, hardware providers offering tailored installations, and professional services like project management or data analysis.
+Good fits include SaaS tools that require custom integrations.
+Hardware providers offer tailored installations.
+Professional services such as project management or data analysis are also examples.

 Packaging Your Knowledge as Premium Services